cs1302uga/cs1302-ce16/README.md

    1. Take the `courses` array sorted in the previous sub-step and sort them by `number`.
    1. Find and print the max `Student` in the `students` array according to the second character in their name.
+   1. Something cool / interesting that hasn't been mentioned.

 1. Stage and commit all changes.